ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 This can be achieved by loading the customized `mention` plugin into the supported tokenizer rules using the [`use`](https://markdown-it.github.io/markdown-it/#MarkdownIt.use) method and identifying the value of the `key` that matches the `text`.
-The `id` and `name` will then be generated as an object from the `nimble-mapping-mention` elements, taking the `key` and `text` attributes, respectively.
+The `id` and `name` will then be generated as an object from the `nimble-mapping-mention-user` elements, taking the `key` and `text` attributes, respectively.
 This custom node will be added `before` the `autolink` mark to give the highest precedence to the `mention` node.

 #### 3. _Defining node in markdown serializer_: